top of page

 But what about...?

-How are we to reconcile these two truths together?
-How can the Church have the foundational truth to explaining human rights, yet have a record of human rights violations in its history?
+How are we to reconcile these two realities together?
+How can human rights have come from Jesus's teachings, yet the Church that He started has a historical record of human rights violations?

 My answers to that question may not be 100% satisfying to those who feel wounded by what the church has done poorly in the past.